Table of contents

 Childhood obesity is a big contributor to bone and joint problems both as a child and later in life.
 Understanding the long-term consequences and learning techniques to lose weight contribute to preventing problems in the first place.

-Obesity also causes many other health problems, like diabetes and heart disease.
+Childhood obesity also causes many other health problems, like diabetes and heart disease.
 Understanding one of the repercussions of obesity like bone and joint problems, can help clarify the larger problem.